DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-5_surfaces.md

 ![Surface Coordinate](images/5-5/SurfaceCoordinate.png)

-**Perpendicular Frame**: A Plane that is perpendicular to both U and V Isocurves at a given UV Coordinate.
+**Perpendicular Plane**: A Plane that is perpendicular to both U and V Isocurves at a given UV Coordinate.

-**Normal Vector**: A Vector defining the direction of "up" relative to the Perpendicular Frame.
+**Normal Vector**: A Vector defining the direction of "up" relative to the Perpendicular Plane.

 ### NURBS Surfaces